withspectrum/spectrum/docs/hyperion (server side rendering)/development.md

-# Server-side rendering
+# Hyperion development

-In production we server our React-based frontend (`src/`) server-side rendered, meaning we do an initial render on the server and send down static HTML, then rehydrate with the JS bundle.

-## Normal development workflow
+### Normal development workflow

 When you develop Spectrum you're running two processes, `yarn run dev:web` for the frontend and `yarn run dev:api` for API, the GraphQL API.
 This means in your browser you access `localhost:3000`, which is a fully client-side React app, and that then fetches data from `localhost:3001/api`.

-In production, the client-side app is bundled and server-side rendered by hyperion.
+In production, the client-side app is bundled and server-side rendered by Hyperion.

 This means we get the best development experience locally with hot module reloading etc, and in production we have single server responsible for serving files, rendering and the API.

-## When developing SSR
+### When developing SSR

 **DO NOT USE THIS UNLESS YOU'RE DEVELOPING SSR**